oayres/babel-plugin-react-ssr/README.md

 ## Overview

 A babel plugin to do the hidden dirty work for react-ssr.
 You **must** currently use this plugin to acheive seamless server-side rendering, but you could probably manually do the steps this plugin does for you if you wish.
-This plugin will find every React component during transpilation and do the following:
+This plugin will find every consumed React component during transpilation and do the following:
 - Add a static `_ssrWaitsFor` array

 If the React component contains a `static fetchData` method, it will also:
 - Wrap it in a HOC (higher order component)
-- Add a static `_ssrProps` array

 Read the example below if you'd like know why these hidden properties are added.